Brian Earl: College

 He earned Ivy League championships with the 1995–96, 1996–97 and 1997–98 Princeton Tigers.
 Earl served as captain of the 1998–99 Princeton Tigers men's basketball team.
 He was second team all-Ivy for the 1997–98 Tigers and Ivy League Men's Basketball Player of the Year as a senior the following year.
 His career totals of 113 games started and 281 three-point field goals are Princeton records and stood as Ivy League records until Ryan Wittman totalled 119 and 377 for Cornell in 2010.

 Professional career

-Following his Princeton career, Earl played professionally in Germany and England as well as in the United States Basketball League and Eastern Basketball Alliance.
+Following his Princeton career, Earl was selected in the second round of the 1999 United States Basketball League Draft by the Atlantic City Seagulls.
+He then played professionally in Germany and England as well as in the Eastern Basketball Alliance.
 In 2003, he teamed with Kit Mueller, Arne Duncan, Craig Robinson and Mitch Henderson to make the national 3-on-3 championship game.
 He served as an assistant coach at for Princeton under former teammates Mitch Henderson and Sydney Johnson from 2007 through 2016.
 In each of Earl's first four seasons as an assistant, Princeton improved its win total.
 Earl, who worked mostly with the defense as an assistant, replaced Bill Courtney as head coach for Cornell in 2016 after the school endured six consecutive losing seasons.
+On March 23, 2024, Earl was named as the new head coach for William & Mary.